Nancy-Chauhan/nith-iiitu-report/README.md

 # IIIT UNA Major project Sample Latex Class

 This is sample Latex Class file for IIIT UNA Major Project Report Format.
-It can be directly used by IIITians to make their project Reports.The main aim of this project is to ease the process of report making.
+It can be directly used by IIITians to make their project Reports.The main aim of this project is to ease the process of report making.<strong> Little Knowledge of Latex is recommended</strong>

 <strong>Create you own Project report</strong>